MrNotNice/WebSocketServer2/readme.md

 To atatch the server to web application:

-   In order to connect to server you need to create a script with variable. this variable needs to have value of io() if you are runing the server localy if the server is being hosted value is io("full host adress")
+  In order to connect to server you need to create a script with variable. this variable needs to have value of io() if you are runing the server localy. if the server is being hosted value is io("full host adress").
       var socket = io("https://websocket-server-2018.herokuapp.com");

    The following is a example of sending message with array to the server: